opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 1. In the search toolbar, enter the boolean query.
 For example, `FlightDelay:true AND FlightDelayMin >= 60` to search the data for flights delayed 60 minutes or longer.
 1. Select **Update**.
-2. (Optional) Select the arrow icon `>` in a table row to expand the row and view the document table details.
+1. Optional: Select the arrow icon `>` in a table row to expand the row and view the document table details.

 ![Searching data interface]({{site.url}}{{site.baseurl}}/images/discover-search.png)